prilcool/Gps-location-tracker-client/README.md

 This app is made for the purpouses of demonstration and development of the Contact Tracing concept for Corona Virus in Fiji.

+It's core purpouse is to collect your  location based on your gps and store it into a database .
+From which the data can be used for  numerous purpouses by numerous frontends .

 This android app records your location every 60 seconds